 Cassidy was among those who have begun to case the hidden history, anyway, and show how gambling slang, underworld lingo, street gang terms, street-wise cant, merchant code, and political jargon in New York City is teeming with Irish Gaelic that melted into American English.

-Fellow politically-minded academics present English history and culture as being spic and span of Irish influence, and so ignore impulsively, both Irish American slang-smiths in the modern period and Irish Gaelic teachers who taught the early Medieval English how to read and write.
+Fellow politically-minded academics present English history and culture as being spic and span of Irish influence.
+They ignore, impulsively, both Irish American slang-smiths in the modern period and Irish Gaelic teachers who taught early Medieval English how to read and write.
 They prefer to label Irish words in English as unknown, or originated in more swank cultures like Latin or French.
 It's basic prejudice on the side of the common hegemony, rooted in ignorance.

 This is a small taste compiled from Daniel Cassidy's boss's book, “How the Irish Invented Slang”, and from Niall Ó Donaill's “Foclóir Gaeilge-Béarla”.